You are currently viewing How to become a digital nomad to travel full-time

 Then, once you’re on the road, it’s much easier.
 Since you don’t have all those material possessions to carry around, you can easily adapt.

-For example, I am currently in Tbilisi, Georgia (the country, not the state).
+For example, when writing this guide in 2021, I was in Tbilisi, Georgia (the country, not the state).

-I thought I would stay here for 2-3 weeks, but life is really cheap, the nature is beautiful, Georgians invented wine (so it’s good!) and there is a nice community of other nomads, so I can easily stay here a few more weeks.
+I thought I would stay here for 2-3 weeks, but life was really cheap, the nature was beautiful, Georgians invented wine (so it’s good!), and there was a nice community of other nomads, so I could easily stay a few more weeks.

 Tbilisi, Georgia (photo credit: Kevin Gagnon/Flytrippers)